HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/generator.md

 # Location & Spawning

-The Generator always spawns near the front of the [Ship](/buildings/ship) next to the vault.
+The Generator always spawns near the front of the [Cargo Ship](/buildings/cargo_ship) next to the vault.

 # Loot & More